This article may contain compensated links. Please read disclaimer for more info.

 Le Chemin de Mi-Côte was the path parallel to the pipes and pumps used to transport the water from the Seine River up to the top of Louveciennes Hill.
 This steep path (some parts have a slope of 20%) was taken every day by the Machine’s workers to repair eventual breakdowns.

-Today le Chemin de Mi-Côte is a green walk with informative panels about the Machine which tell us about its history and how it worked.
+Today le Chemin de Mi-Côte is a green walk with informative panels about the Machine.

 » La “Ferme de Mi-Côte”, a kind of wooden hut to host the forge for the Machine’s maintenance.